Ralim/ralim-dfr/README.md

 # ralim-dfr

 A fork of `tiny-dfr`, a slightly less basic dynamic function row.
 (But still very minimal).
+This is highly opinionated for what I want at the moment, as I'm largely toying with it.
+This should always remain "working" and ofc issues are welcome for feature ideas.

 ## Dependencies

 cairo, libinput, freetype, fontconfig, librsvg 2.59 or later, uinput enabled in kernel config

 Install the following packages on Fedora: